Hector Jandany: Life

 His position as a chairman at the school of Warmun had an important impact on his life.
-There he tried to reinforce the teaching of the local culture and he had a strong impact into the school.
+There, he tried to reinforce the teaching of the local culture, which had a strong impact into the school.

 Art

 Jandany's art is strongly influenced by his personal experiences as well as the Aboriginal tradition.
-Thus, the country of his mother is a constant motif in his paintings.
-He also paints often traditional dreaming stories from the Ngarrgoorroon country.
+Thus, his mother's country is a constant motif in his paintings.
+He also often paints traditional dreaming stories from the Ngarrgoorroon country.
 He is particularly known for using earth tones and for his restrained use of colour.
-Since 1990 he has participated in numerous exhibitions.
+He has participated in numerous exhibitions since 1990.